angusy29/fictional-succotash/README.md

 A fictional fantasy RPG.

-You begin as a rogue warrior named Gash, on a mission to cleanse the land of evil.

 Created with Unity Engine.

 ## Disclaimer

 I'm a noob game developer so everything is really messy.
 Honestly not even sure if my classes/objects are set up correctly.
-The game itself feels out of proportion (character too large, enemies too small, structures too small).

 ## Gameplay